 Area public shelters are for people who have no other place to go.
 If you must stay in a shelter, listen to news broadcasts for announcements of shelter openings.
 Shelter volunteers do their best to make you comfortable, but a shelter is not a very comfortable place.
 Stay with friends or relatives if at all possible.

 - Those with special medical needs (oxygen, etc.) should go to special needs shelters only.
 Special needs shelters do not provide hands-on medical care, only medical monitoring.
-Bring a caregiver with you if needed.
+Bring a caregiver with you if need.

 - Only service animals are permitted in public shelters.
 Shelters that allow pets are limited, so other arrangements should be made for your pets.

-- Bring your identification, valuable papers and medications in their original containers.
+- Bring your identification, valuable papers, and medications in their original containers.

 - Bring baby supplies.